justinwlin/Face_Detection_Website/README.md

 - [ ] Allowing the website to detect multiple faces instead of just one
 - [ ] Feedback / Error message if registering or signin fails.
 - [ ] Trimming for white spaces in username
+- [ ] Adding ability to change a forgotten password

 ![Alt text](Screenshots/Example.jpg?raw=true "Example of User signed in")
 ![Alt text](Screenshots/Signin.jpg?raw=true "Signin")